 - When the meeting is and for how long

 - An abbreviated version of the agenda

 Your participants are taken care of, so where will you be?
-The beauty of audio conferencing is that you can do it from pretty much anywhere.
+The beauty of audio conferencing is that you can host a conference call from pretty much anywhere.
 So your only guidelines should be to conduct your conference call from a quiet place where you won't be interrupted.
 And—for absolute best quality—use a landline.
 One final suggestion: use a headset.
 It's much more comfortable than cradling the phone in your neck.

 Use this helpful conference call checklist before you plan your next meeting:

 PREPARE YOUR CONFERENCE